Infected (The Last of Us): Conception and writing

-An early version of the cold open featured an unseen individual hitting a door, later revealed to be Tess's infected son who she locked in a basement as she was unable to kill him; it was cut before production as the writers felt it did not fit.
-Torv and the writers thought Tess's decision to keep Ellie safe was to redeem past actions in her life.
+An early version of the cold open featured an unseen individual hitting a door, later revealed to be Tess's infected son whom she locked in a basement as she was unable to kill him; it was cut before production as the writers felt it did not fit.
+Anna Torv and the writers thought Tess's decision to keep Ellie safe was to redeem past actions in her life.
 Mazin ultimately set the cold open in Indonesia to disorient the audience, a technique he was inspired to use from Vince Gilligan's television work.
 He found episodic storytelling allowed an opportunity to view the origins of the pandemic and demonstrate its global reach.
 The original plan was to feature a montage of cities around the world, but they lacked the budget.
 The writers felt following a single character—and her brief connection with one other character—granted a greater sense of dread and grounded the events in reality.
 The opening scene uses the song "Hampa" by Ari Lasso.

 Mazin wanted the clickers to resemble the in-game design through prosthetics; he felt using visual effects would have lessened their impact.
-Barrie and Sarah Gower, with whom Mazin had worked on Chernobyl, were engaged to create the prosthetics.
+Barrie and Sarah Gower, with whom Mazin had worked on Chernobyl (2019), were engaged to create the prosthetics.
 Their team found themselves continually referring to the original concept art from the game.
 The performers of the clickers were fans of the game and understood their movement.
-The silent conversation between Joel and Ellie was added during reshoots as executive producer Carolyn Strauss did not understand how clickers operate.
+The silent conversation between Joel and Ellie was added during reshoots, as executive producer Carolyn Strauss did not understand how clickers operate.
 In the game, Tess sacrifices herself to provide Joel and Ellie time to escape pursuing soldiers; in the episode, they are replaced with infected.
 Mazin considered it illogical for soldiers to patrol so far away from the quarantine zone and felt replacing them with infected granted the opportunity to demonstrate the connectivity between the creatures.
 Mazin felt the kiss between Tess and the infected underscored the theme of love, noting the creatures were still capable of love through their spread of the fungus.
 Druckmann wanted to frame and light the shot of the kiss in a beautiful way to emphasize its creepiness.

-Joel's final glance at Ellie in the final scene was an unscripted addition by Pascal; Druckmann felt it demonstrated Joel's frustration with Ellie, a feeling she returned.
-Mazin considered ending the episode with Ellie following Joel but Druckmann insisted the ending remain unresolved.
-The final scene and credits use the song "Allowed to be Happy" by Gustavo Santaolalla, featured in the video game The Last of Us Part II (2020).